mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 with:

 ~~~
-    If the content-type is not set, the response data must be a
+    If the content-type is not set, the response data MUST be a
     plaintext human-readable error message containing explanatory
     information describing why the request was rejected (for
     example, indicating that CSR attributes are incomplete).